Principal Investigators

 Advanced Mental Health Fellowship

 Dr. Bober is a behavioral health researcher and clinical psychologist at the Dana-Farber Cancer Institute/Harvard Medical School and the Founding Director of the DFCI Sexual Health Program.
-She is currently also serves as Chair of the Scientific Network on Female Sexual Health and Cancer, an interdisciplinary network of researchers and clinicians working to promote sexual well-being in women affected by cancer.
-Dr Bober’s clinical research primarily focuses on sexual health, quality of life and cancer survivorship.
-She has been a pioneer in developing brief, sexual health interventions for women after cancer as well interventions for women at high-risk for cancer who undergo risk-reducing surgery at a young age.
-Dr. Bober has also conducted multiple studies illuminating the barriers to addressing sexual health within a variety of health care settings.
+She is also past Chair of the Scientific Network on Female Sexual Health and Cancer, an interdisciplinary network of researchers and clinicians working to promote sexual well-being in women affected by cancer.
+Dr Bober’s clinical research primarily focuses on sexual health, quality of life, and cancer survivorship.
+She has been a pioneer in developing brief sexual health interventions for women after cancer as well as interventions for women at high risk for cancer who undergo risk-reducing surgery at a young age.
+Dr. Bober has also conducted multiple studies illuminating barriers to addressing sexual health within a variety of health care settings.
 In addition, Dr. Bober has served on several national and international guideline committees to establish evidence-based guidelines and recommendations for addressing sexual health after cancer.
-Her research has been funded by the NIH as well as multiple foundations.
-She has authored over 60 peer-reviewed papers and book chapters.
+Her research has been funded by the NIH and multiple other foundations.
+She has authored over 90 peer-reviewed papers and book chapters.

 Joyce Reinecke, JD